Chapter I – How This Project Started

 That single observation planted the seed for one of our favorite features in the project.

-Instead of forcing visitors to leave a recipe, search for each ingredient individually, and add them to the cart one by one, what if the recipe itself became part of the shopping experience?
+Instead of forcing visitors to leave a recipe, search for each ingredient individually, and add them to the cart one by one.

 Like many good ideas, it didn’t appear in the original requirements document.
 It emerged through conversation.

-We didn’t know it yet, but turning that idea into a seamless experience would become one of the more interesting engineering challenges of the project.
+We didn’t know it yet, but turning that idea into a seamless experience would become one of the more interesting challenges of the project.

 We’ll come back to that story in the next chapter.